amanzadi/AiFlow/README.md

 ## Key Features 🎯

 - **Opiniated RAG**: We created a RAG that is opinionated, fast and efficient so you can focus on your product
-- **LLMs**: Quivr works with any LLM, you can use it with OpenAI, Anthropic, Mistral, Gemma, etc.
+- **LLMs**:AiFlow works with any LLM, you can use it with OpenAI, Anthropic, Mistral, Gemma, etc.
-- **Any File**: Quivr works with any file, you can use it with PDF, TXT, Markdown, etc and even add your own parsers.
+- **Any File**:AiFlow works with any file, you can use it with PDF, TXT, Markdown, etc and even add your own parsers.
-- **Customize your RAG**: Quivr allows you to customize your RAG, add internet search, add tools, etc.
+- **Customize your RAG**:AiFlow allows you to customize your RAG, add internet search, add tools, etc.
-- **Integrations with Megaparse**: Quivr works with [Megaparse](https://github.com/quivrhq/megaparse), so you can ingest your files with Megaparse and use the RAG with Quivr.
+- **Integrations with Megaparse**:AiFlow works with [Megaparse](https://github.com/quivrhq/megaparse), so you can ingest your files with Megaparse and use the RAG withAiFlow.

 >We take care of the RAG so you can focus on your product.
-Simply install quivr-core and add it to your project.
+Simply installAiFlow-core and add it to your project.
 You can now ingest your files and ask questions.*

 **We will be improving the RAG and adding more features, stay tuned!**

-This is the core of Quivr, the brain of Quivr.com.
+This is the core ofAiFlow, the brain ofAiFlow.com.

 <!-- ## Demo Highlight 🎥